Rangers vs. Guardians Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers' Jon Gray (6-5) will make his 17th start of the season.
+- Andrew Heaney (5-6) will take the mound for the Rangers, his 18th start of the season.

 |Opponent